 Treatment of acute gastritis varies depending on the cause of the irritation.

-A doctor will design a treatment taking into account factors such as the patient’s age, general health, the severity of symptoms, and the cause of the inflammation.
+A doctor will design a treatment considering factors such as the patient’s age, general health, the severity of symptoms, and the cause of the inflammation.

 Most cases of acute gastritis resolve within a few days or weeks, usually through adjusting the diet and eliminating irritants.